Mikaleb/Alt-Company/CONTRIBUTING.md

 ### Editing content

 You can double click on an article to edit the markdown directly.
+We recommend you to use some web based solutions for now like [StackEdit](https://stackedit.io/) which is open-source too.
 _TODO : add an edit button_

 ## Design